 We look forward to seeing you in March.

-A tentative schedule of the conference can be found on the "conference program" webpage.
+The conference schedule can be found on the "conference program" webpage.

 The Public History Conference has partnered with the Hampton Inn Bozeman to provide lodging for conference attendees at an affordable rate of $99 per night plus tax.
 This rate will only be available until February 18, 2019, so make a reservation soon.
 Attendees can book lodging by contacting the Hampton Inn by phone at 406-522-8000 or online with this link: http://group.hamptoninn.com/PublicHistoryConference.
 When booking lodging, be sure to use the group code: PHC.